DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-teachers.md

 * you have a job offer from a school that is a Home Office licensed visa sponsor
 * [you meet certain standards in speaking, reading, writing and understanding English](https://www.gov.uk/skilled-worker-visa/knowledge-of-english)
-* your salary meets the requirements for a skilled worker visa
+* your salary meets the requirement for a skilled worker visa

 [Learn more about applying for a teaching job in England](/non-uk-teachers/teach-in-england-if-you-trained-overseas).